 A hybrid court is composed of two building types: the stacked dwelling and courtyard housing, arranged around a courtyard.
 This building type combines a point-access portion of the stacked dwelling with a walk-up portion of the courtyard housing building type.
-The building may be designed for occupancy by retail, service, or office uses on the ground floor, with upper floors also configured for those uses or for residences.
+The building may be designed for occupancy by retail, service, or office uses on the ground floor, with upper the ground floor, with upper floors also configured for those uses or for residences.
+Coding Criteria

 Stacked dwelling defines the street edge and the building mass tapers down to a courtyard building type.
 The main entrance to all ground floor units should be directly from the street.
-Entrance to the stacked dwelling element can be through a dedicated street level lobby, or through a dedicated podium lobby accessible from the street or through a side yard.
-Access to units above the second level in the stacked dwelling element not accessed from the podium is through an interior, doubleloaded corridor.
+Entrance to the stacked dwelling element can be through a dedicated street level lobby, or through a dedicated podium lobby accessible of ium lobby accessible form the street or through a side yard.
+Access to units above the second level in he stacked dwelling element not accessed from the podium is through an interior, doubleloaded corridor.